zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

 const mongoose = require('mongoose')
 ```

-Now I want to make sure we have been establish the connection to database before the app start
+Now I want to make sure we have been established the connection to database before the app start

 So change the `app.listen` part like this